2mol/juricho.me/content/_index.md

 <br/>→ [website](https://gllvr.com)
 - **paperboy** - a tiny commandline utility to help with your pdf hoarding.
 <br/>→ [github](https://github.com/2mol/pboy)
-- **a divorce rate calculator** - built as a prototype to show how a custom, reactive user interface can bring clarity into complex legal rules.
-The tool also provides legal documentation to each of the key inputs, enabling lawyers and judges to be many times more efficient and consistent when handling a case.
-<br/>(In German, and only applicable to Swiss law.)
+- **a divorce rate calculator** - built as a prototype to show how a bespoke tool can bring clarity into complex legal rules.
+The tool also provides legal documentation to each of the key inputs, enabling lawyers and judges to be more efficient and consistent.
+Only applicable to Swiss law.
 <br/>→ [demo](https://2mol.gitlab.io/urechner)